gabo71096/newsapp/README.md

 To start server, just execute the command "rails s" and it will initialize.

 If you want to use Google Auth you need API Keys from console.cloud.google.com, then put CLIENT_ID and CLIENT_SECRET in your env variable as "CLIENT_ID" and "CLIENT_SECRET".

-# Thanks

-Thanks to John Elder at Codemy.com and FreeCodeCamp.org for the Ruby on Rails Tutorial.